-The game quickly returned to its sluggish tempo as Madrid were unable to harness the momentum that the goal should have given them.
+The game quickly returned to its sluggish tempo as Madrid was unable to harness the momentum that the goal should have given them.

 The visitors were in total control of possession but they were unable to translate that into chances to score a winner and Espanyol held on for the final few minutes after Victor Sanchez was shown a red card for a horrible tackle on Higuain.

-In failing to win the game, Real Madrid ended their own challenge for the title and must now look to the Copa del Rey for their last chance to win some silverware this campaign.
+In failing to win the game, Real Madrid ended its own challenge for the title and must now look to the Copa del Rey for a last chance to win some silverware this campaign.